ShaJaPas/math-lang/README.md

 ## Example

-Image we have following expression:
+Imagine we have following expression:
 ```rust
 540 - 28 * 14 ^ sin(42) * ctg(11) \ 2 + log(100, 3.5) % 1.2
 ```